drepo-eth/site/content/drepo/intro/problem/index.md

 ## Centralized Power

 As we all know: _With great power comes great responsibility_.
-A centralized system millions of people depend on which controlled by a single centralized entity is fine as long as everybody is happy and we love and respect one another.
+A centralized system millions of people depend on which is controlled by a single centralized entity is fine as long as everybody is happy and we love and respect one another.

 This essentially means that we are in for a disaster sooner or later.